Naltrexone

 Effects of naltrexone

-Use of any drug can have risks.
-It’s important to be careful when taking any type of drug.
-Even medications can produce unwanted side effects.
+Use of any drug always carries some risk.
 It’s important to be careful when taking any type of drug.

 Naltrexone affects everyone differently, based on: